Colleges by Location

 Student Organizations

-There is a drama club you can join if acting is something that interests you.
+For students with a talent for acting, there is a drama club.
 Interested in media and communication?
 Duquesne University publishes its own newspaper and has its own radio station.

 Student Services

-Duquesne University has a number of services crucial for a comfortable and secure life on campus.
+Duquesne University offers a number of services necessary for a comfortable and secure life on campus.

 There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There are electronically operated dormitory entrances.
-There is a security patrol available 24/7.
-The late-night transport/escort service is available.
+The school has electronically operated dormitory entrances.
+There is a 24-hour security patrol.
+Theer is a nighttime transportation/escort service.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Duquesne University.

 All in all, campus life at Duquesne University is rich and vibrant and provides everything most students need.